nick-ng/poe-map-team/campaign/3.27/4-player-route.md

 ### Mark

-- Riverways => Say when near/at WP
+- XP until Jacky is at Riverways WP
+- Warp to Riverways
 - Wetlands
 - Portal at Oak
 - XP somewhere